* ISS advice to vote “no” may sway index funds -analyst

 Under the terms of the reverse-merger announced in October, Deutsche Telekom would end up with a 74 percent stake in the combined company, and MetroPCS would declare a 1-for-2 reverse stock split and pay $1.5 billion in cash to its shareholders.

-If the deal collapses it would be a huge blow for Deutsche Telekom, since in 2011 it had to abandon its plan to sell T-Mobile USA to AT&T for $39 billion due to opposition by regulators.
+If the deal collapses, it would be a huge blow for Deutsche Telekom, since in 2011 it had to abandon its plan to sell T-Mobile USA to AT&T for $39 billion because of opposition by regulators.

 In the roughly nine months it took for that deal to collapse, T-Mobile USA lost many customers, having been distracted from its core business.